Manjari-001/Telecom-Churn-Analysis/README.md

 Data Preprocessing: The pre-processing of data involves data cleaning, handling missing values and data transformation.
 Data Visualization: The visualization of data is done  to uncover the essential patterns and trends between variables.
 Data Interpretation: It involves finding patterns and analyzing the dependency of variables.
-Conclusion & Recommendation: To summarize all the points and providing recommendation to the company
+Model Building and Evaluation:Different models (Logistic,Decsion tree,XGboost) are build and evaluated them Conclusion & Recommendation: To summarize all the points and providing recommendation to the company

 Conclusion of the Project

-Overall Customer churn is 14.49%.
+Among all the models XGBoost perform best with Recall of 84% and Precision of 85% Overall Customer churn is 14.49%.
 For Vmail messages Feature, when there are more than 15 voice-mail messages then certainly there is a churn.
 Number of people Churned are higher in Texas(TX),Maryland (MD).